 Updated Feb 1, 2020

-In February 2020, PaymentEvolution is removing support for the TLS 1.0 and 1.1 protocols.
+As of February 2020, PaymentEvolution removed support for the TLS 1.0 and 1.1 protocols.
 To ensure your applications continue to function, upgrade to at least TLS 1.2

 For the best security, PaymentEvolution recommends upgrading to TLS 1.2 as soon as possible for your organization.
 This means you should use at least .NET 4.5 and the most recent version of your preferred internet browser, where it is the default option.